 There are also specialist commissioners and authorities for particular issues – for example, the Privacy Commissioner and the Human Rights Commission can receive complaints about a wide range of government departments and other public bodies and officials, as well as private businesses and individuals.
 (See “Help from officials overseeing specific areas” in this chapter.)

 - The Ombudsmen – The Ombudsmen play a general watchdog role over government decisions and behaviour.
 They answer to Parliament, not the government.
-Complaining to the Ombudsmen may be an effective option if there’s not a specialist appeal or review body you can go to, or if it’s not the content of a decision you’re unhappy with but instead the process that was followed or the way you were dealt with – for example, if an agency ignored your emails or phone calls about a problem.
+Complaining to the Ombudsmen may be an effective option if there’s not a specialist appeal or review body you can go to.
+A primary role of the Ombudsman is to investigate complaints that a government agency has behaved in an administratively unreasonable way – for example, if an agency followed an unfair process in deciding on your case, failed to follow its own policy or guidelines, or that it ignored your emails or phone calls about a problem.
 Although usually the Ombudsmen can only make recommendations rather than binding orders, their recommendations are taken very seriously by government officials and are almost always followed.
 (See below, “The Ombudsmen: Watchdogs over government”.)

 - Going to the courts (“Judicial review”) – Any decision made by a government agency or individual official under a power given by an Act can be challenged in the courts if the decision-maker went outside their legal powers in making the decision.
 This is called “judicial review”.
 To do this, you’ll have to go to the High Court.
 Usually the judge will focus on whether the decision-maker followed the process the law sets down for making the decision.
 (See, in this chapter, “Going to the courts: ‘Judicial review’”.)